 Cleaning the Contacts

-Never use a contact cleaner, WD40 or any other liquid on the switches.
+Never use a contact cleaner, WD40 on the switches.
 Many of these liquids are flammable and the sparking of a switch can cause a fire.

 Caution: Be certain to not use very much isopropyl alcohol and use only in a well ventilated area.
 Follow precautions on the container.